 4. Have their Expertise at your Fingertips

-In addition to the benefits listed out above (and so much more), one of the best things about outsourcing your payroll is that you have the complete expertise of every single payroll and HR professional employed by your chosen company.
+In addition to the benefits listed out above, one of the best things about outsourcing your payroll is that you have the complete expertise of every single payroll and HR professional employed by your chosen company.
 These individuals specialize in the complexities of payroll taxes, as well as compliance with government regulations.
 It's what they're trained to do and part of the guaranteed service they provide.
 When you outsource, that wealth of information is a simple phone call, chat, or email away.

 As you can see, there are a number of compelling reasons for millions of businesses to outsource their payroll.
-If you feel like your business could benefit from outsourcing their payroll processes, the next question you have to ask yourself is how to choose the right payroll provider?
+If you feel like your business could benefit from outsourcing their payroll processes, scheduling a demo is the first step!